Mohs Micrographic Surgery at Boston Medical Center

 What is Mohs Micrographic Surgery?

-Mohs micrographic surgery is a technique for removal of skin cancers.
+Mohs micrographic surgery is a specialized technique for removal of skin cancers.
 Mohs surgery is unique because it allows the surgeon to map and remove not just the visible parts of a skin cancer, but also the roots that can only be seen under the microscope.
 When used to treat basal cell carcinoma and squamous cell carcinoma, Mohs has the highest cure rate of any treatment.
 This technique also allows the Mohs surgeon to spare normal skin to minimize scarring.

 How is Mohs Micrographic Surgery done?

 Mohs micrographic surgery is done in stages.
-After the site is cleaned and numbed, the Mohs surgeon will remove the visible portion of the tumor together with a very small margin of normal skin.
+After the site is cleaned and anesthetized, the Mohs surgeon will remove the visible portion of the tumor together with a very small margin of normal skin.
 The tissue is then processed in the laboratory and viewed under the microscope by the Mohs Surgeon.
-Within approximately one hour the surgeon will have determined whether the tumor is completely removed or whether it is necessary to remove additional tissue.
+In approximately one hour the surgeon will have determined whether the tumor is completely removed or whether it is necessary to remove additional tissue.
 The Mohs surgeon is able to carefully map out the area where the tumor remains and will only remove additional skin in the areas where the margin shows tumor.
 This process is repeated as many times as necessary to ensure that the tumor is completely removed.

 After the tumor is removed, how will the area be repaired?